CodeForFun7325/teamwork/README.md

 ## Features
  - Create a team (group)
+ - Upload important documents and assign tags for organization.
+Integrates exporation dates on shared links
  - See who is in their organization
  - Invite other people via their email
  - Log in to application using outlook email